ozanoner/ynvisible-driver5/examples/ecd_test/README.md

-# YnVisible EvalKit Display Test
+# Ynvisible EvalKit Display Test

 A minimal test application for validating electrochromic display (ECD) functionality without GUI overhead.
 This project provides a bare-bones environment for testing display drivers and animation systems.